-F. SPECIAL INCIDENTS
+G. SPECIAL INCIDENTS

-A special incident is a situation that deviates from normal Center routine.
-Last year the Center had 43 special incidents.
-This year the Center had 29 special incidents which is a very dramatic drop.
-Five incidents required physical restraints.
+A special incident is a situation that deviates from normal Center routine (i.e. property destructions, acts of physical aggression, recreational injuries, etc.).
+Last year, the Center had 29 special incidents.
+This year, the Center had 31 special incidents.
+Of the 31 incidents, seven incidents required physical restraints.

-G. SHORT TERM PLACEMENTS
+H. SHORT TERM PLACEMENTS

 Because of the periodic need for a temporary hold, a policy of "babysitting" exists.
 In most cases the Center holds a youth until transportation can be arranged to place the youth in a state institution.
-During the 2009 Fiscal Year, 4 youths were held under this status.
+During the 2010 Fiscal Year, no youth were held under this status.

-H. SUMMARY OF CRIMINAL CODE
+I. SUMMARY OF CRIMINAL CODE

 The majority of allegations against detained youth involve felonious acts.
 Many youth are admitted for multiple allegations of criminal conduct.

 As seen by the list of offenses, the youth detained at the Center are detained for involvement in the entire range of criminal conduct.

-The offenses listed by frequency:
+The 195 criminal conduct offenses are listed below by frequency: